 What Happens Next?

-Once you create your ticket, your account will automatically follow it.
+Once you create your ticket, your Atlassian account (manged by ArchivesSpace.org, which you used to create the ticket) will automatically follow it.
 That means you will receive updates via email as the ticket moves through the queue, and most importantly, you may also receive comments.
 These comments may be significant!
 You may have other community members interested in your ticket, members of the Development Prioritization Team may ask you follow-up questions, and ultimately the developers and testers may ask additional questions.
 The more interaction and clarity, the better.